Broom Hall

 Broom Hall is a historic house in the City of Sheffield, England that gives its name to the surrounding Broomhall district of the city.

+History

 The earliest part of the house is timber-framed; it has been tree-ring dated to c1498, and was built by the de Wickersley family, whose ancestral home was at Wickersley.
 The de Wickersley family descended from Richard FitzTurgis, who co-founded Roche Abbey in South Yorkshire.
 The de Wickersley family later dropped their Norman name (FitzTurgis) in favour of the village they controlled.

 The home later fell to the Swyft (Swift) family, after Robert Swift of Broomhall married Ellen, daughter and heir of Nicholas Wickersley, son and principal heir of John Wickersley of Wickersley and Broomhall.